 PURPOSE AND JUSTIFICATION (Please use the field immediately below or attach an annex.)
-(Please see the ISO/IEC Directives, Part 1, Annex C, Clause C.4.13)

 It is the need of the hour to move towards Sustainable Development Goal 3 (SDG 3) - ensuring healthy lives and promoting well-being for all at all ages - by achieving universal health coverage (UHC), addressing health emergencies and promoting healthier populations.
 Ayurveda and Yoga can significantly contribute to the goal of UHC by being included in the provision of essential health services.
 The Declaration of Astana of the World Health Organization (WHO), adopted at the Global Conference on Primary Health Care in October 2018, made clear that the success of primary health care will be driven by applying scientific as well as traditional knowledge and extending access to a range of health care services, which include traditional medicines.